Current Population Survey (CPS) Health Insurance Definitions

 The CPS categorizes TRICARE, CHAMPVA and VA Health Care into a single "military health care" variable.
 The data do not distinguish between coverage for active-duty, retired and Veteran members.
 In addition, the CPS does not sample the active-duty military population, which reduces TRICARE's significance as a form of military, employer-based health insurance coverage (except for active-duty military spouses and dependents).

-The ACS, however, contains separate variables for TRICARE (coverage primarily for active-duty military and retirees) and VA Health Care (for eligible Veterans), and thus can categorize TRICARE as employer-based health insurance coverage.
+The American Community Survey (ACS), however, contains separate variables for TRICARE (coverage primarily for active-duty military and retirees) and VA Health Care (for eligible Veterans), and thus can categorize TRICARE as employment-based health insurance coverage.
 In addition, unlike the CPS, the ACS collects data on the active-duty military population.
 It is for these reasons the ACS considers TRICARE employer-based (private) health insurance, and the CPS categorizes TRICARE as government (public) coverage.

 *After consulting with health insurance experts, the Census Bureau modified the definition of the population without health insurance in the Supplement to the March 1998 Current Population Survey, which collected data about coverage in 1997.
 Previously, people with no coverage other than access to the Indian Health Service were counted as part of the insured population.
 Subsequently, the Census Bureau has counted these people as uninsured.
 The effect of this change on the overall estimates of health insurance coverage was negligible.